dpavliciuc/context-api/README.md

 ## Step 3 Installing the project

-- Check if `npm` is isntalled by runnign `npm --version` then install the project by executing `npm install`.
+- Check if `npm` is installed by running `npm --version` then install the project by executing `npm install`.

 ## Step 4 Running the project

 - Run the project by executing `npm start`.

 **Note:** The projects are owned by me and are open source projects.
-The I do not own ownership of images and other assets.
+I do not own ownership of images and other assets.